Estádio José Maria de Campos Maia

-Estádio Municipal José Maria de Campos Maia, known as José Maria de Campos Maia, is a multi-use stadium in Mirassol, São Paulo, Brazil.
-It is used mostly for football matches, and has a maximum capacity of 14534 people.
+Estádio Municipal José Maria de Campos Maia, known as José Maria de Campos Maia or sometimes as Maião, is a multi-use stadium in Mirassol, São Paulo, Brazil.
+It is used mostly for football matches, and has a maximum capacity of 14,534 people.

 History

 Inaugurated on 3 March 1983 in a match between Mirassol and Jalesense, the stadium was named after José Maria de Campos Maia, a famous businessman and mayor of the city (1951; 1956–1959), who kindly donated the ground for the construction of the stadium as a gift to the people of Mirassol.

 In 2017, Mirassol spent R$ 230,000 to revamp the stadium's grass and install a new drainage and irrigation system.